 The next stop on your Yangmingshan tour package is Beitou Hot Spring Museum, which was built during the Japanese colonization.

 The two-storey Tudor-style building of the museum has a brick and wood façade, and black tile roof.
-The first level consists with a small bath and a large bath; as you walking along the arcade you can see the baths up close.
+The first level has a small bath and a large bath, where you can see the baths up close as you walk along the arcade.
 Additionally, the display of “sento” simulates the facilities of a traditional public bath, where you can have an understanding of how the communal bathhouse worked in the past.

 Geothermal Valley, the next stop on your Yangmingshan day trip, is not far away from Beitou Hot Spring Museum.